Profile

 1. 1

-Mash the boiled potatoes and mix them with the sifted semolina, yeast dissolved in warm milk, a drizzle of olive oil, and a pinch of salt.
+Mash the boiled potatoes and mix them with the sifted semolina flour, yeast dissolved in warm milk, a drizzle of olive oil, and a pinch of salt.

 2. 2

-Knead until you have a soft, smooth dough, then cover and set it aside to rise for about 90 minutes.
+Knead until you get a soft, smooth dough, then cover and leave it to rise for about 90 minutes.

 3. 3

-Take the dough, knead lightly, and roll it out into thin sheets using a rolling pin.
+Once risen, give the dough a quick knead and roll it out thinly with a rolling pin.

 4. 4